AndriyDiduh/react-advanced-starter-pack/README.md

-# React Advanced Starter Pack - NOT READY YET :( but soon will be :)
+# RASP - React Advanced Starter Pack
 Hi, I'm Andriy Diduh, this starter pack is all in one to start your next Powerful Project with 0 config.
 I'll try to keep it clean and updated.
 Yes I use this setup for my projects, usually I install additional third party modules like maps, date picker, etc...

 But here I will try to keep setup to the most needed one.

--- This version is RAW and needs to be edited to work properly. -- -- I will edit Readme when this project will be ready.--
+-- This version is RAW and needs to be edited to work properly.
+I will edit Readme when this project will be ready.--

 ### Main setup
 - ES6 code standard setup